-That said, some over the counter products are still too strong for us.
-Every skin type is different and finding the right Vitamin A product for you may be a game of trial and error.
+That said, many over the counter retinoids are still too strong for most skin.
+Every skin type is different and finding the right Vitamin A product for you will be a game of trial and error.
 In this case, sensitive skin loving Retinaldehyde might be a good option for you.

 My #1 Tip: BUILD UP YOUR TOLERANCE

-When I was in the treatment room I never start a client on 1% Retinol.
+When I was in the treatment room I never started a client on 1% Retinol, ever.
 Slow and steady is the name of the game!
 Starting at higher concentration means you’re more likely to experience sensitivity.
-While there are some who can start higher without any issues, it’s safe to say they aren’t the majority.
-I would start my clients on 0.5% Retinol and build from there.
+While there are some who can start higher without any issues, the majority can’t.
+Typically, most of my clients started with a 0.5% Retinol and built up from there.

 First 1-2 weeks apply Vitamin A 2x week